 - pistachios, chopped

-- Pour into bowl and chill for at least 2 hours in the fridge.
+- Pour into large bowl and chill for at least 2 hours in the fridge.

-- Garnish with additional whipped cream, maraschino cherry and a few additional chopped pistachios, if desired.
+- Garnish with additional whipped cream, maraschino cherry and extra nuts (chopped pistachios) if desired.